Matthewalvarado25/osticket-prereqs/README.md

 <h3>Step:7 Create a new Directory</h3>

 - Open file explorer
-- Click on "this PC"
+- Tap on "this PC"
 - Navigate to the windows (C:)Drive
 - In the Windows (C:) Drive, create a new folder titled "PHP"